Skip to main content

 About

-NINJA GAIDEN 4 is a single player hack and slash game.
+NINJA GAIDEN 4 is a single player hack and slash game with violence and science fiction themes.
 It was developed by PlatinumGames Inc. / Team NINJA / KOEI TECMO GAMES CO., LTD. and was released on October 20, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews